Understanding the Spanish Health Care System

 Private Care Options for Foreigners Living in Spain

 A number of people choose to use private international medical insurance while living in Spain.
 For those who choose this route, a higher level of service and convenience is available at hospitals and clinics.
 Private insurance is also associated with shorter wait times and greater privacy.
-Finally, a small percentage of people opt for a combination of the public and private systems.
+Finally, a small percentage of people opt for a combination of public and private systems.
 They enroll in the public system much like the majority of their friends and neighbors and then purchase additional supplemental private coverage.

 Cigna Global Medical Plan in Spain